-For all that he has achieved, Nemanja Vidic is rightly classified as modern-day legend at Manchester United and one of the best January transfers ever made.
+For all that he has achieved, Nemanja Vidic is rightly classified as a modern-day legend at Manchester United and one of the best January transfers ever made.

 The Reds have made bountiful use of the winter window – Philippe Coutinho, Daniel Sturridge, Maxi Rodriguez, Javier Mascherano, Daniel Agger, but Van Dijk remains the best investment of the lot.

-Fernandes had to do some convincing, but eventually all the doubters are slowly realizing how befitting Bruno Fernandes is for the title of one of the best January signings ever and the most transformative arrival of the post-Sir Alex Ferguson era.
+Fernandes had to do some convincing, but eventually, all the doubters are slowly realizing how befitting Bruno Fernandes is for the title of one of the best January signings ever and the most transformative arrival of the post-Sir Alex Ferguson era.